SimplyStaking/agoric-ocw/README.md

 2. Creates a websocket connection to multiple chains and has automatic reconnections if the connection gets dropped

-3. Listens for ```event DepositForBurn(uint64 indexed nonce, address indexed burnToken, uint256 amount, address indexed depositor, bytes32 mintRecipient, uint32 destinationDomain, bytes32 destinationTokenMessenger, bytes32 destinationCaller)"``` on multiple chains
+3. Listens for ```event DepositForBurn(uint64 indexed nonce, address indexed burnToken, uint256 amount, address indexed depositor, bytes32 mintRecipient, uint32 destinationDomain, bytes32 destinationTokenMessenger, bytes32 destinationCaller)``` on multiple chains

 4. Records a TX in the DB if:
     - The Destination Domain is 4